vechain/grant-program/applications/playya_solutions.md

 #### Milestone 4 — Smart contract editor released

 Every gaming studios can use Playya Lab's Smart contract editor in order to grant in-game benefits such as bonuses, points, lives to NFT owners.
-The Smart contract editor will be available in a streamlined easy-to-use workflow.
+The Smart contract editor will be available in a streamlined easy-to-use workflow, fostering mass adoption of NFTs and smart contract thanks to **no code** solutions.

 #### Milestone 5 — Plugin for "NFT minting using VeChain (VET) wallet (Sync2 and/or upcoming new wallet)" is published on Bubble.io plugin library